google-parfait/tensorflow-federated/docs/federated_core.md

 [research publication](https://arxiv.org/pdf/1602.05629.pdf) that describes a new distributed learning algorithm.

-The goal of FC, in a nusthell, is to enable similarly compact representation, at a similar pseudocode-like level of abstraction, of program logic that is *not* pseudocode, but rather, that's executable in a variety of target environments.
+The goal of FC, in a nutshell, is to enable similarly compact representation, at a similar pseudocode-like level of abstraction, of program logic that is *not* pseudocode, but rather, that's executable in a variety of target environments.